phopley/face_recognition_msgs/README.md

 - string[] names_detected
 ## scan_for_faces.action
-This action scans by moving the head/camera for faces that are recognised
+This action scans by moving the head/camera for faces that are recognised Goal
----
+- none
+Result
-face_recognition detected
+- face_recognition detected
----
+Feedback
-float32 progress
+- float32 progress
-face_recognition detected
+- face_recognition detected